zhanzxy5/DRL_learning/README.md

-# Installation note for seting-up Tensorflow
+# Installation notes for seting-up Tensorflow

 ## Install Python
 Python is automatically installed on Ubuntu.
 Take a moment to confirm (by issuing a python -V command) that one of the following Python versions is already installed on your system: